-**Something to keep in mind is that most properties approve residents based on a net income of three times the MARKET rate**
+Pro insight: Most properties approve residents based on a net income of three times the MARKET rate.

 We have found that many of our clients have a preference for location over apartment finishes when it comes to budget compromises, and we get it!
 Whether in downtown or the burbs, the location of your next apartment equals the community you become a part of, the streets you drive every day, the shops, restaurants, and bars you spend time and money at on the weekends; it’s important!